davidh-lambda/Open-Sora/docs/tutorial/_tabs/01-introduction.md

 We'll
 - download [**OpenVid**](https://github.com/NJU-PCALab/OpenVid-1M) and [**MiraData**](https://github.com/mira-space/MiraData) for our reproduction experiment
 - walk through the necessary steps to **preprocess the datasets**.
-- Since preprocessing takes time even at this scale, we'll also talk about how to use your cluster to **parallelize** such preprocessing tasks conveniently without writing any code - call it a little love letter to what Unix already brings to the table if you want <3.
+- Since preprocessing takes time even at this scale, we'll also talk about how to use your cluster to **parallelize** such preprocessing tasks conveniently without writing any code - we'll use only what Unix already brings to the table.

 ### [**Training** — Get the Ball Rolling](../04-training)
 Training on this scale also presents unique challenges; here's what we'll cover.
-- **Training Configurations**: We'll suggest settings for a speed run (18k GPU hours) and a full training run (100k GPU hours) for you to choose from and discuss what to expect from each.
-We'll also share intermediate and final results for our runs and discuss the two setups that we've tested.
+- **Training Configurations**: We'll suggest settings for a speed run (18k GPU hours) and an addtional 7k GPUs hours run to improve the results.
+We'll discuss what to expect from each and share intermediate and final results for our runs.
 - **Starting and Monitoring Training on a Cluster**: Open-Sora is built on top of the [ColossalAI launcher](https://colossalai.org/).
 We'll start by simply providing the commands to get you started and how to monitor loss curves in [weights and biases](https://wandb.com).
 - **Evaluating Model Quality**: Understand how to evaluate model performance using a separate inference server.
 - **Monitoring Cluster Health**: ?